 Family & domestic violence leave

-Workplace policies about family and domestic violence leave
+Paid family and domestic violence leave in awards

-Family and domestic violence means violent, threatening or other abusive behaviour by an employee’s family member that:
+Family and domestic violence means violent, threatening or other abusive behaviour by an employee’s close relative that:

 - seeks to coerce or control the employee